Pancreatic cancer research

 Cachexia is severe weight loss.
 Cachexia seems to be linked to the production of body chemicals called cytokines.
 Cancers can produce cytokines in larger amounts than normal.
 The cytokines can then cause the body to break down fat and muscle faster than normal.

 Researchers think that thalidomide may be able to help with cachexia.
 Thalidomide can reduce the amount of cytokines in the body.
 So it may be able to slow down, or even stop, the weight loss they cause.
 Early trial results are promising, but no one is quite sure yet how well it works.
 Another trial is looking at a new drug called BYM338 to see if it can help build up muscle and stop weight loss.
 BYM338 is a drug that blocks an enzyme called myostatin.
 This enzyme controls muscle growth.
 By blocking myostatin muscle is able to grow.
 You can find more information about these trials on our clinical trials database.
-They are not just for those with pancreatic cancer, so are listed under 'all types of cancer' in the drop down search menu.

 Another study is looking at the role of exercise in people with lung or digestive system cancer (this includes pancreatic cancer) who have weight and muscle loss.
 The researchers hope to understand more about exercise in this group of patients so they can design suitable exercises to help people in the future.
 This trial has closed and we are waiting for the results.